 ..9 STRANGE UNIVERSE 2003 - Bob Berman

 Berman compiled 32 essays.
 The first 17 deal with things happening on Earth.
 The last 15 deal with things happening in space.
 Chapter 4 is about gravity, and Berman recognizes that Einstein's theory of gravity, although not perfect, is better than Newton's.
 Chapter 7 tells us why stars, planets & moons are spheres.
-It is because gravity makes large objects contract into the most compact structure and spheres have the smallest surface area of any shape.
-Chapter 13 discusses total solar eclipses, made possible because the sun and moon, the only 2 disks in our sky, appear to be the same size.
+It is because gravity makes large objects contract into the most compact structure and spheres have the smallest surface areas of any shape.
+Chapter 13 discusses total solar eclipses, made possible because the sun and moon, the only disks in the sky, appear to be the same size.
 Berman anticipates the Great American Eclipse of August 21, 2017.
 He mentions Hyakutake and Hale-Bopp, the comets of 1996 and 1997.
 Chapters 22 and 23 focus on how the earth and moon affect each other.
 The moon causes the oceans and even the ground to rise and fall.
 The earth has affected the moon to the extent that one side faces us.
 Full moons rise at sunset and set at sunrise.
 Berman thinks the constellations are a mess and pokes fun at Ophiuchus the Serpent Bearer.
 Still, the constellations have stood the test of time.
-16th and 17th century navigators named the southern constellations after their gadgets and the animals they encountered.
-Berman tells us that planets are named after Roman gods and comets are named after their discoverers.
+16th and 17th century navigators named the southern constellations after their instruments and the animals they encountered.
+Berman tells us planets are named after Roman gods and comets are named after their discoverers.

 10 STAR WATCH 2003 - Philip Harrington

 Harrington discusses deep sky objects.
 He defines deep sky as that which lies beyond our solar system.
 Most stars are double or part of multiple systems.
 Our sun is an exception.
 Variable stars are those whose brightness changes.
-They are unstable.
+They are unstable!
 Pulsating variables expand and contract with regularity.
 Mira in Cetus is a long-period variable.
 Star clusters come in 2 varieties: open and globular.
 Open clusters are along the plane of the Milky Way.
 Their stars are young and hot.
 Globular clusters are spherical and surround the Milky Way's nucleus.
 Nebulas are clouds of hydrogen.
 The Orion Nebula (M42) is awesome!
 Emission nebulas produce their own radiation.
 Reflection nebulas reflect light from nearby stars.
-Harrington credits Edwin Hubble as the astronomer who realized that galaxies are star systems beyond the Milky Way.
+Harrington credits Edwin Hubble as the astronomer who realized galaxies are star systems beyond the Milky Way.
 Galaxies can be spirals, barred spirals, elliptical or irregular.
 The Milky Way is barred.

 11 THE BOOK OF CONSTELLATIONS 2002 - Robin Kerrod